If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Keszthely

-Keszthely, the largest town by the lake on the western shore is famous among history and culture lovers.
+Keszthely, the largest town on the western shore of the lake, is famous among history and culture lovers.

-It houses Baroque-style Festetics-Castle, Helikon Library, and the Balaton Museum.
+It houses the Baroque-style Festetics Castle, the Helikon Library, and the Balaton Museum.

 The town is quite close to Europe’s largest thermal lake, HévÃz Lake.